shahmar10/shahmar10/README.md

 ### Hi 👋, my name is Shahmar
 #### I am Backend Developer
-Goal-oriented, quick learner and task-oriented IT specialist with a background of Cyber security.
-As an experienced PHP developer, I am proficient at using Laravel framework for creating web applications.
-I have created multiple websites using Laravel that utilised clean and readable code.
+Goal-oriented, quick learner and task-oriented Software Engineer specialist with a background of Cyber security.
+I have created multiple web apps that utilised clean and readable code.
+I have implemented many integrations and worked with technologies.
+(Aws, Kafka, Payment Integrations, Vimeo, DIGITAL Login, DIGITAL SIGN)

-First started coding on Java and Python and moved on to PHP in which I have got more involved.
-Have 1+ years of experience in PHP including object oriented programming.

 <h3 align="left">Languages and Tools:</h3>